 - Top four judges in the Senior Division -- $600 for team expenses at the National 4-H Avian Bowl event.

-All questions for both the state and national events will come from the 2016 version and new online material.
+All questions for both the state and national events will come from the 2023 version.

 The following sections and pages have been selected as study materials for the 2023 Kentucky Avian Bowl contest:

 Junior contest covers: